Saudi-led coalition in Yemen says it intercepted and downed drone | International

 The Saudi-led coalition in Yemen said it intercepted and downed a booby-trapped drone towards the kingdom of Saudi Arabia, the state news agency said on Thursday.

-Cross-border attacks by Iran-aligned Houthi forces have escalated since late May, when a truce prompted by the coronavirus pandemic expired.
+The official spokesman of the coalition Turki Al-Malki said joint coalition forces have intercepted and destroyed on Thursday evening a booby-trapped drone launched by Houthi militia from the capital Sana towards civilians and civilian objects in the southern region.
+Cross-border attacks by Iran-aligned Houthi forces have escalated since late May when a truce prompted by the coronavirus pandemic expired.
 In late June, missiles reached the Saudi capital Riyadh.
-The coalition has retaliated with air strikes.
-(Reporting By Ahmed Tolba Editing by Chris Reese)
+The coalition has retaliated with airstrikes.

 ALSO READ